7 simple ways to promote your hotel app and ensure it's a success

 1. Promote your hotel app on your website

-If you have a strategy in place to increase your website traffic and drive more direct bookings, make sure to further boost the engagement with your guests by promoting your app on the homepage of your website, like in the example below from our client Cheval Residences.
+If you have a strategy in place to increase your website traffic and drive more direct bookings, make sure to further boost the engagement with your guests by promoting your app on the homepage of your website, like in the mock-up example below.

 You could also create a page on your site dedicated to your app where you can highlight the benefits of using the app and mention the special offers that are contained within it, like in the examples below.